erichson/SuperBench/README.md

 <img src="https://github.com/erichson/SuperBench/blob/main/SuperBench.png" width="550">

-# SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning

 SuperBench is a benchmark dataset and evaluation framework for super-resolution (SR) tasks in scientific domains.
 It provides high-quality datasets and baseline models for evaluating and comparing SR methods in various scientific applications.